pippim/pippim.github.io/index.md

 This Pippim website creates 2,000 blog posts using a different technique than *Web Scraping* or *REST APIs*, called *Data Conversion*.
 Data conversion allows thousands of website pages to be created with ***no work!***.
 You do have to do the first two steps below:

-1. The first step is to run this [Stack Exchange Data Explorer query](https://meta.stackexchange.com/a/371435/366359).
+1. The first step is to run a [Stack Exchange Data Explorer query](https://data.stackexchange.com/stackoverflow/query/1505559/all-my-posts-on-the-se-network-with-markdown-and-html-content-plus-editors-and-s?AccountId=4775729).
+Many thanks to the the query's [Author](https://meta.stackexchange.com/a/371435/366359).

 2. Next a Python program called `stack-blog-post.py` is run.
 It does all the magic described below.
+This program was extensively debugged and tested to work on Pippim's markdown answers in Stack Exchange.
+Note that your markdown answers might be using extra features not tested.

 3. Pippim adds navigation bar buttons (Top, ToS, ToC and Skip) by putting HTML code into the markdown files.
-Then HTML code controls jumping to tags when a button is clicked.
-Here's an easy to read example of the code:
+Then HTML code controls jumping to id tags when a button is clicked.
+Here's an easy-to-read example of the HTML code:

     ``` html
     # Introduction